WHAT FILAMENT IS GOOD FOR CAR PARTS?

 3. ABS / ASA Lightweight: Despite their strength, carbon fiber-reinforced parts remain lightweight, an essential factor in automotive design.

-🎥 Watch us test TONS of different filaments on our YouTube Channel:
+🎥 Watch more tests on different filaments on our YouTube Channel:

 Nylon (Polyamide) Filaments: